home | about us

 Discussion Questions:

-1. Do you think this sounds a lot like these days?
+1. Do you think this sounds similar to today?

-2. Why do you think living like this can be so dangerous?
+2. Why do you think living like this could be dangerous?

-3. What is it inside us that you think makes us not want to wait?
+3. What is it inside us that makes us impatient?

 4. Why can’t we trust God to provide what we need?
 Why is our want list so large?